The Regimen

 Hyaluronic Acid: The Youth Molecule

-Moisture is essential for keeping cells plump, collagen and elastin pliable, and the skin barrier resilient—all the characteristics of healthy, glowing skin.
+Moisture is essential for keeping cells plump and the skin barrier resilient—all the characteristics of healthy, glowing skin.
 The key component of skin moisture?
 Hyaluronic acid (HA), a molecule with the unique capacity to bind and retain up to 1000 times its weight in water.

 HA is abundant in our skin when we’re young, but with age, the molecules are less plentiful and smaller, so they hold less water in the skin.
 So how can you get more hyaluronic acid into your skin to maximize and maintain a glowing, youthful appearance?
 Read on to learn everything you need about the glow molecule hyaluronic acid.